JialinShi/VersionControlSystem-Gitlet/README.md

 `implements Serializable`
 ### StagingArea
 This class represents the temporary holding area where you prepare your changes before they are permanently saved in a commit.
 It keeps track of added files, and removed files.
 Once commit is made, stagingArea will be cleared.
+### AdditionalUtils
+This class contains helpful utility methods to read/write objects or `String` contents from/to files, as well as reporting error with messages.

 ## Persistence